dekorateio/dekorate/readme.md

 #### Using the Jaeger Operator

 When the [jaeger operator](https://github.com/jaegertracing/jaeger-operator) is available, you set the `operatorEnabled` property to `true`.
-The annotation processor will automicatlly set the required annotations to the generated deployment, so that the [jaeger operator](https://github.com/jaegertracing/jaeger-operator) can inject the [jaeger-agent](https://www.jaegertracing.io/docs/1.10/deployment/#agent).
+The annotation processor will automatically set the required annotations to the generated deployment, so that the [jaeger operator](https://github.com/jaegertracing/jaeger-operator) can inject the [jaeger-agent](https://www.jaegertracing.io/docs/1.10/deployment/#agent).

 Here's an example:
 ```java